PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 Features include a comprehensive product analytics suite (e.g. trend analysis, dashboards, funnels, path analysis, retention tracking etc.), feature flags for feature control, experimentation (A/B and multivariate testing), session recording, heatmaps and [more](/product).

 It’s entirely self-serve, with the ability to auto-capture event information out of the box.
-PostHog can also be self-hosted on your existing infrastructure using Docker, making it ideal if you don't want to share data with third parties.
+PostHog can also be self-hosted on your existing infrastructure using Docker Compose, making it ideal if you don't want to share data with third parties.
 It's a good option if you're after an [open-source session recording tool](/blog/best-open-source-session-replay-tools), too.

 #### Who is PostHog for?
 PostHog is useful for engineering, data science, and product teams.
 As an all-in-one platform, it can replace multiple tools (e.g. Mixpanel, LaunchDarkly, Hotjar) so you can simplify your tech stack.
 [PostHog customers](/customers) include the likes of [Hasura](/customers/hasura), [Netdata](/customers/netdata), and [Phantom](/customers/phantom).